 Water Shortage Issues

 Water shortage is not a new age problem in urban cities in India.
-Although the housing societies advertise saying they provide 24×7 uninterrupted water supply, seldom is it true.
-When there is a restricted water supply, the residents tend to fix their own water tanks to store water.
-However, the rule of the society approves only specific-sized tanks to prevent excessive hoarding.
+Although the housing societies advertise 24×7 uninterrupted water supply, it is seldom true.
+When there is a restricted water supply, some residents tend hoard and store water.